Veghing05/Veghing05/README.md

-# 💫 About Me:<br>Hello!
+# 💫 About Me

+<br>Hello!
 My name is Renato and I'm a tech enthusiast.
 Currently, I am studying Software Engineering at Estácio.
 I have experience with frontend technologies, including HTML, CSS, JavaScript, Node.js and Bootstrap.
 In addition, I am improving my knowledge through the Full Stack Java course at EBAC.<br><br>My passion for challenges motivates me to constantly learn and overcome obstacles.
 I have an intermediate level of English, with strong skills in writing and reading, but I am always willing to improve my fluency.<br><br>I'm excited to enter the workforce and contribute to teams and companies.
 If you are looking for a dedicated, adaptable and passionate professional, I will be happy to be part of your team.

 ## 🌐 Socials: